asianbeautymod/AsianBeauty/wikiContent/rules.md

 **But it's not spam!
 I worked hard on that, I make no money from it, it's original content!
 I'm not a spammer!**

 We're not making a judgement on your quality, just your behavior on /r/asianbeauty.
-Your stuff's probably amazing and someone would be really interested in it, but if you submit mostly your own links and your presence on AB is mostly for your self-promotion of your brand, page, blog, app, or business, you are more likely to be a spammer than you think!
+Your stuff's probably amazing and someone would be really interested in it, but if you submit mostly your own links and your presence on AB is mostly for your self-promotion of your brand, page, blog, app, or business, you are behaving in a way that will look like spam.

 ##Reporting
 The report button, shown on all links and comments, is an anonymous way for you to send feedback to the moderators that something is violating the rules.
 Always give a reason for your report, it might not be as obvious as you think.
 If your reason for reporting is time-sensitive, please leave a reply or send a private [message to the moderators](https://www.reddit.com/message/compose?to=%2Fr%2FAsianBeauty) letting them know.